QuantumVillage/awesome-quantum-security/README.md

 * [Introduction to Shor's Algorithm](https://www.udemy.com/course/introduction-to-quantum-computing-zero-to-shors-algorithm/) - An free introductory short course on Udemy.
 * [Introduction to Grover's Search](https://learn.microsoft.com/en-us/azure/quantum/concepts-grovers) - A short overview article from Azure Quantum about Grover's Search algorithm, with a deep dive on the mathematics and its geometric interpretation.

+## Attacks on Quantum Algorithms

+- [QDoor: Exploiting Approximate Synthesis for Backdoor Attacks in Quantum Neural Networks](https://doi.org/10.1109/QCE57702.2023.00124) - 2023-09-17 - Improving attack success rate against Quantum Machine Learning algorithms whilst evading known detection techniques.

+## Defending Quantum Algorithms

+- [Towards an Antivirus for Quantum Computers](http://dx.doi.org/10.1109/HOST54066.2022.9840181) - 2022-06-27 - A compile-time technique can be designed to scan quantum computer programs for malicious or suspicious code patterns before they are compiled into quantum circuits that run on a quantum computer.

 ## Threat Modelling Quantum Technologies